Blog/Policy & Research/News/Immigration/Legal Avenues

 1| More than 1 million international students study at colleges and universities across the U.S.

-For decades, the United States has been the most popular destination for international students across the globe, though that appeal appears to be wavering in recent years.1
+For decades, the United States has been the most popular destination for international students across the globe, even as enrollment rates have fluctuated in recent years.

-During the 2019-2020 school year, approximately 1,075,496 foreign-born students were enrolled at U.S. colleges and universities, representing 4.6% of the total U.S. student population.
+During the 2023-2024 school year, an estimated 1,126,690 foreign-born students were enrolled at U.S. colleges and universities, representing 5.9% of the total U.S. student population.
+This includes more than 242,000 international student graduates participating in Optional Practical Training (OPT).
 Students come to the U.S. from roughly 200 different countries, though more than half are from China and India.

-International students are generally admitted on student visas like the F visa (for the majority of college, university, high school, and elementary students) and M visa (for those attending vocational programs).
-These are “nonimmigrant” visas, meaning they do not allow a direct path to permanent residency, which creates significant obstacles for graduates who wish to stay in the U.S. after they graduate.
+International students are generally admitted on student visas like the F visa (the majority of college, university, high school, and elementary students), and M visa (students attending vocational programs).
+These are “nonimmigrant” visas, meaning they do not allow a direct path to permanent residency, which creates significant obstacles for international student graduates who wish to stay in the U.S. after they graduate.

 International students contributed a combined